manuasir/docker-spyserver/README.md

 docker-compose up -d --build spyserver
 ```

-5. The server is listening on port `5555`, connect to it using your RTL-SDR client (i.e. SDRSharp) and the IP of the Raspberry device.
+5. The container will listen requests on `5555` port, connect to it using your RTL-SDR client (i.e. SDRSharp) and point to the IP of the Raspberry device.
 ```
 sdr://<raspberry-ip>:55000
 ```

-6. Enjoy and open an issue or collaborate with a PR if anything is not working as expected.
+6. Enjoy it and open an issue or collaborate with a PR if anything is not working as expected.